 2. Promotes Better Sleep Hygiene

 A person who meditates can create good sleep hygiene through regular practice.
 Since it is mastered through constant practice, you also set your circadian rhythm into a steadier and better-paced cycle.
-Making this a habit will create a huge and positive impact on your life.
+Making this a habit will create a vast and positive impact on your life.

 3. Improves Mental Health